gensx-inc/gensx/website/home/_posts/gensx-cloud.md

 Agent workloads flip this model on its head.
 They need:

-1. **Ephemeral, request-scoped resources**: An agent processing a user's CSV needs a database right now, not in 5 minutes after your IaC workflow runs.

-2. **Per-user or per-workflow storage**: Each conversation thread, each agent instance, each data processing task might need its own isolated storage.
+1. **Per-user or per-workflow storage**: Each conversation thread, each agent instance, each data processing task might need its own isolated storage.

-3. **Physical isolation for security**: When AI generates queries against data, multi-tenant storage becomes a security risk.
+2. **Physical isolation for security**: When AI generates queries against data, multi-tenant storage becomes a security risk.
 You need dedicated resources per user or request, not just logical separation.
 And runtime provisioning needs to happen in milliseconds and not minutes.

+3. **Ephemeral, request-scoped resources**: An agent processing a user's CSV needs a database right now, not in 5 minutes after your IaC workflow runs.

 4. **Storage as part of application code**: Your business logic and storage provisioning are tightly coupled, not separate deployment steps.
+Agentic workloads need hooks to provision storage dynamically at runtime.

 Writing separate YAML files or running terraform apply every time an agent needs a database is simply unworkable.
 The state explosion problem is real—hundreds of agents, each with unique infrastructure needs, quickly becomes thousands of configuration files.